English

 Definition

-The Debt-to-Capital Ratio is a financial metric that illustrates the proportion of debt a company uses to finance its operations in relation to its total capital.
-This ratio is crucial for understanding a company’s financial health and risk profile.
-It is expressed as:
+The Debt-to-Capital Ratio is a key financial metric that illustrates the proportion of debt a company utilizes to finance its operations relative to its total capital.
+This ratio is instrumental in evaluating a company’s financial health, risk profile and overall leverage.
+It is expressed as follows:

 \(\text{Debt-to-Capital Ratio} = \frac{\text{Total Debt}}{\text{Total Debt} + \text{Total Equity}}\)